Benefits of Hot Yoga

 Increased Flexibility

 Stretching when your muscles are warm — as you do in hot yoga — improves flexibility in your muscles and increases range of motion in your joints.
-A March 2013 study in the Journal of Strength and Conditioning Research found that after 8 weeks, Bikram yoga participants had better flexibility in their shoulders, lower back, and hamstrings compared to the control group.
+A March 2013 study in the Journal of Strength and Conditioning Research found that after eight weeks, Bikram yoga participants had better flexibility in their shoulders, lower back, and hamstrings compared to the control group.
 Flexibility makes certain yoga poses easier to get into, especially ones that require deep stretching.
 Yoga also strengthens your muscles.

 Greater Lung Capacity